 Phone: 6733 2272

 This buffet restaurant is located in the UE Square area, which is frequented by suit-wearing, manga-reading Japanese salarymen.
 Go at the right time and you’ll actually feel like you’re dining somewhere in Shinjuku.
-It’s known for its all-you-can-eat format, which transforms the capacity of your bulging belly from nagging ammunition for your significant other to a formidable strength.
-The buffet, which costs $35++ to $39++ depending on whether you go for lunch or dinner, is a pretty good deal considering the amount of seafood you can eat.
+It’s known for its all-you-can-eat format, which transforms your bulging belly from nagging ammunition for your significant other to a formidable strength.
+The buffet, which costs $39.90++ to $41.90++ depending on whether you go for lunch or dinner, is a pretty good deal considering the amount of seafood you can eat.

-We recommend: With the Entertainer app, you have the luxury of choosing from either their lunch buffet, main menu item or 5 or 7 kinds of assorted sashimi platter, which essentially would translate into multiple trips to enjoy some Japanese goodness.
+We recommend: With the Entertainer app, you have the luxury of choosing from either their lunch buffet or a main menu item.

 70 Collyer Quay, #02-02 Customs House